tiagolr/time12/README.md

 </div>

-**TIME-12** is a cross-platform envelope generator for .... inspired by plugins like GrossBeat and ShaperBox.
+**TIME-12** is a cross-platform is a delay modulator inspired by plugins like GrossBeat and ShaperBox.
+It can be used for a wide range of effects like stuttering, tape stop, glitch, scratch, reverse, pitch shift and more.
 It is the second version of [TIME-1](https://github.com/tiagolr/time1) rebuilt from scratch using the _JUCE_ framework.

 <div align="center">

 ![Screenshot](./doc/time12.png)

 </div>

+Also check other plugins from this collection:

+* [GATE-12](https://github.com/tiagolr/gate12) - An envelope generator for volume/gate control.

 ## Whats new